Why was Tech Field Day created?

 Tech Field Day events are invite-only, and our steering committee carefully selects our delegate panel.
 Criteria include relevance to the event topic, participation in the community, independence (see below for more), and (sadly) the travel costs and the event budget.
 If you think we made a mistake by not inviting someone (or inviting someone inappropriate), please submit their name!

 Why are professional analysts and press not invited?

 You won’t see the usual analyst and press crowd in the attendee list.
 This is not because we don’t love these folks.
 Rather, it is because they have plenty of other opportunities to participate in events like this.
 Our sponsors have a long history of holding analyst events, press days, and attending trade shows with analysts and press folks, but independent social media types are often not invited.
 Even if they do get an invite, many independents don’t have the financial resources or cannot make the time commitment to attend.
-The Gestalt IT Tech Field Day is devoted to this under-served community, not “the usual suspects”!
+Tech Field Day events are devoted to this under-served community, not “the usual suspects”!